surepassio/aadhaar-esign-web-sdk/README.md

 ## Initializing Sdk
 To initialize the web sdk you need to include our supplementary package either as [npm package]() or as use our [cdn](https://) and then:
 ```
-import Esign from "./surepass-eSign"; //In case you are using npm
+import Esign from "./surepass-eSign"; //In case you are using package.
+Don't do this if you are using cdn
 function openeSign(onSuccess,onError) {
   const token = organisationtoken;
   const options = {